Garmin Venu 2

 Garmin Venu 2 vs. Vivoactive 4: Lots of similarities

-If you're trying to find the best Android smartwatch, you'll meet many options.
+When you start shopping for the best Android smartwatch, you'll meet many options.
 Several brands are competing for this title, including the Garmin Venu 2 and Vivoactive 4.
-These watches may share many similarities when it comes to basic health and activity tracking, but it's the differences that will affect your decision.
+These watches may share many similarities when it comes to basic health and activity tracking, but it's the differences that will determine your ultimate decision.

-If you want the newest model with all the latest features, the Garmin Venu 2 will deliver the experience you're looking for.
-Those who would rather save some money and don't mind a few missing features will likely prefer the Garmin Vivoacative 4.
-At the end of the day, both are great watches that offer an excellent wearable with solid fitness tracking.
+If you want the newest model with all the latest features, the Garmin Venu 2 will likely deliver the experience you're looking for.
+Those who would rather save some money and don't mind a few missing features might be content with the Garmin Vivoacative 4 instead.
+Both are great watches that offer an excellent wearable with solid fitness tracking.

 |Garmin Venu 2||Garmin Vivoactive 4|

 |45.1 x 45.1 x 12.8mm, 50.5g|